-The seller is not required to carry out works to bring the property into compliance with the required standards.
-The seller is simply obliged to inform the buyer of the condition of the property by sending the buyer the surveys and inspection reports.
-We therefore advise you, if you are a buyer, to obtain a price estimate before signing the promise to sell, so that you will have an idea of the costs of bringing the property into compliance with the required standards.
+The seller shall inform the buyer of the condition of the property by providing the said reports, yet it is not required to carry out works to bring the property into compliance with any standards.
+Therefore, we advise you, if you are a buyer, to obtain an estimate before signing the promise to sell, so that you will have an idea of the costs of bringing the property into compliance with the required standards.